TeamClockworks-RO108/Blobifier/User mods/Stepper Blobifier/README.md

  * Nema17 Stepper motor, pancake recommended
  * GT2 Timing belt, 37 teeth, open
  * GT2 20T Pulley with 5mm bore
+ * An open stepper slot on your motherboard with your preferred driver

 If you do not have the required components for a regular blobifier, to build a minimal setup (tray and bucket) you will also need: